 Connecting Constant Contact to WordPress is just the beginning.
 To turn visitors into subscribers, here are 3 powerful list-building strategies you can start using right away:

-• Offer Content Upgrades: Provide bonus resources like checklists, eBook, or PDF downloads in your blog posts.
+- ⤴️ Offer Content Upgrades: Provide bonus resources like checklists, eBooks, or PDF downloads in your blog posts.
 This gives readers extra value at the perfect moment, boosting signups.

-• Run Giveaways and Contests: Hosting a giveaway or contest with entry via email signup is a fast and fun way to grow your list.
+- 🎁 Run Giveaways and Contests: Doing this with entry via email signup is a fast and fun way to grow your list.
 With tools like RafflePress, you can quickly grow your list by offering a prize in exchange for email signups.
-See our RafflePress review to learn what features they have.
+See our RafflePress review for detailed insights.

 For more information, please see our expert tips on tested and easy ways to grow your email list faster.